Emails have been around forever. Many platforms came and went, but nobody was able to replace email.

 To send personalized mass emails, you will need an email service provider(ESP).

 A good ESP will integrate with your other marketing tools so that you can turn lead generation on autopilot.

 ESP provides you with all the resources you need to get started with marketing campaigns.
 Some of which include a landing page builder, email templates, drag, and drop email builder, and so much more.

 There are affordable email service providers in the market today.
 Many of them provide free service for a limited number of subscribers.

-Some of the industry’s best email service providers are Mailchimp, Convertkit, Mailer lite, etc. You can get started for absolutely free until you read 1000 subscribers with the above ESPs.
+Some of the industry’s best email service providers are Mailchimp and its alternatives, Convertkit, Mailer lite, etc. You can get started for absolutely free until you read 1000 subscribers with the above ESPs.

 3. Collect Emails